Jump ahead to:

 We will have a team of graduate students or faculty marking the posters and talks.

-Grad and Career Fair
+Grad and Industry Fair

-What is the Grad/Career Fair?
+What is the Grad/Industry Fair?

-The grad and career fair is an event that allows attendees and recruiters from schools and companies to interact.
+The grad and industry fair is an event that allows attendees and recruiters from schools and companies to interact.
 If you are interested in attending Grad school or applying for a job at a physics related job this is the place for you!

 Should I attend the fair even if I won’t be graduating soon or I don’t plan on applying for grad school?